-In this article, we’ll go over best habits to get into for asking open-ended questions, when to use closed-ended questions instead, scenarios when you might need to use both, the differing ways they impact data collection, and some examples of open versus closed questions as used in marketing, sales and content interviews.
+In this article, we’ll go over the best habits to get into for asking open-ended questions, when to use closed-ended questions instead, scenarios when you might need to use both, the different ways they impact data collection, and some examples of open versus closed questions as used in marketing, sales, and content interviews.

 But first, a little teaser of examples for each approach…